cirorusso2910/GravityNet/README.markdown

     MyHorizontalFlip.py <br>
     MyVerticalFlip.py <br>

-**NOTE**: for MinMaxNormalization.py and StandardNormalization.py,
+**NOTE**: MinMaxNormalization.py and StandardNormalization.py read the statistics from _statistics_ folder of dataset
-reading the statistics per subset from a file is required (or alternatively they can be entered manually in the code in the corresponding dictionary fields).
+(in alternatively they can be entered manually in the code in the corresponding dictionary fields).

 ----------------------------------------------------------------------